A Games-in-Games Paradigm for Strategic Hybrid Jump-Diffusions: Hamilton-Jacobi-Isaacs Hierarchy and Spectral Structure: Application: Cross-layer Avellaneda-Stoikov Game

 Here, $w_i(\tau)$ represents the \emph{expected integrated variance} starting from regime $i$.
 By expanding the generator $e^{Qu} \approx I + Qu$, we explicitly capture the regime mixing effect.
 Letting $s_i := \sigma_i^2$:

-The $\mathcal{O}(\tau^2)$ term captures the \emph{Regime Risk}: the probability-weighted drift into different volatility states.
+Within the expected-variance channel, the $\mathcal{O}(\tau^2)$ term in \eqref{eq:wtau-expansion} captures the \emph{Regime Risk}: the probability-weighted drift into different volatility states.
+The remainder in \eqref{eq:theta-first} also collects other higher-order microstructure interactions, so \eqref{eq:theta-first} is not a complete second-order expansion of the quoting system.
 Thus, for very short horizons, the MM prices using the current regime's volatility.
 As $\tau$ increases, the pricing formula ``bends'' to incorporate the volatilities of connected regimes.

 \begin{remark}[Risk Isomorphism] The Hamiltonian separability preserves the tractability of the solution while providing a key insight.
-The presence of a strategic predator ($\xi > 0$) is mathematically isomorphic to an increase in market volatility.
-The MM perceives an \emph{effective volatility} $\sigma_{eff}^2(i) = w_i(\tau)^2 + \xi \gamma$.
-This implies that in the presence of predatory order flow, the optimal policy is to widen spreads and liquidate inventory faster, exactly as one would in a high-volatility environment. \end{remark}
+The presence of a Strategic Predator ($\xi > 0$) is mathematically isomorphic to an increase in market volatility.
+The MM perceives an \emph{effective volatility} $\sigma_{eff}^2(i) = w_i(\tau)/\tau + \xi \gamma$, equivalently $C_i(\tau)=\gamma\tau\,\sigma_{eff}^2(i)$ with $C_i(\tau)$ defined below, which reduces to $\sigma_i^2 + \xi\gamma$ at leading order in $\tau$.
+This implies that in the presence of predatory order flow, the optimal policy is to widen spreads and liquidate inventory faster, exactly as one would in a high-volatility environment.
+Three implications follow for strategy and parameter interpretation.
+First, the predator cost $\xi$ and the risk aversion $\gamma$ enter only through the single scalar $\xi\gamma$, so adversarial order flow is observationally equivalent to a more risk-averse MM facing a more volatile tape: without an instrument, calibration cannot separate ``true'' volatility from predation, and a practitioner may fold an estimate of predatory intensity directly into the volatility input of the standard AS formula.
+Second, because $\sigma_{\mathrm{eff}}^2$ is additive in $\xi\gamma$, the optimal half-spread retains the AS form with $\sigma_i^2$ replaced by $\sigma_{\mathrm{eff}}^2(i)$, so no separate predator-tracking machinery is needed at the quoting layer.
+Third, the isomorphism is regime-local: since $w_i(\tau)$ already blends the connected regimes' volatilities (cf.\ \eqref{eq:wtau-expansion}), the regime-blended variance-channel approximation predicts pre-emptive widening in regimes that are one transition away from a high-$\sigma$ state.
+The leading-order counterfactual in Section~\ref{sec:application} isolates the instantaneous effective-volatility channel and does not measure this forward-looking effect. \end{remark}